hamadismail/hamadismail/README.md

-# Hi there, I'm Md.
-Hamad Ismail 👋
+# Hi there, I'm Hamad Ismail 👋

 ## 🚀 About Me
 I'm a passionate programmer with a BSc in Computer Science and Engineering from the Department of CSE at Green University of Bangladesh.
 I love coding, solving complex problems, and contributing to open-source projects.